Practical Use in Therapy Settings

 The Jeremiah Puzzle is a hands-on life-mapping tool that helps you organize your memories, identify turning points, and recognize the God-incidences that shaped your story.

 Yes!
 We offer beginner-friendly classes for all ages.
-Whether you're learning the rules or your first opening, our coaches guide Anyone who wants a clearer view of their life, individuals, couples, families, seniors, counsellors, and ministry leaders.
-The puzzle adapts easily to personal reflection or group conversations.you every step of the way.
+Whether you're learning the rules or your first opening, our coaches guide anyone who wants a clearer view of their life, individuals, couples, families, seniors, counsellors, and ministry leaders.
+The puzzle adapts easily to personal reflection or group conversations with you every step of the way.

 Because the story isn’t prewritten.
 You choose the memories that matter, write them on the pieces, and arrange them in a way that shows how your journey unfolded.

 Green dots mark life incidences, moments that felt too timely, too precise, or too meaningful to be mere coincidence.
-Over time, these dots reveal a pattern of divine involvement.
+They indicate that there is a good chance that God may have been involved in your life all along and encourage you to dig deeper.

 Not at all.
 Anyone can benefit from organizing their memories and seeing their story visually.
 Many users, however, naturally begin to notice spiritual patterns they hadn’t seen before.